 Healthcare is a highly regulated industry, but there are no clear guidelines on how AI can be used, and this has led to much uncertainty.
 Healthcare organizations are also reluctant to share data with AI-powered applications for fear of breaching patient confidentiality.
 This is a valid concern, but it should not be used as an excuse to prevent AI from being deployed in healthcare.

 These barriers can be overcome but require a concerted effort from all stakeholders.
 Healthcare regulators must develop clear guidelines on how AI can be used in healthcare, while healthcare organizations must address their data privacy and security concerns.

 Telehealth: Artificial Intelligence on a Smaller Scale

-Early detection, faster diagnostics, and an updated treatment plan, reduce time and money for both the patient and hospital, while getting more immediate care.
-Artificial Intelligence is allowing for practitioners to make more efficient and logical decisions, bettering the care for patients as a whole; which in the end, is the ultimate goal.
+Early detection, faster diagnostics, and an updated treatment plan reduce time and money for the patient and hospital while getting more immediate care.
+AI allows practitioners to make more efficient and logical decisions, bettering the care for patients as a whole; in the end, this is the ultimate goal.